ProfWatson/Java-Dev-Camp/README.md

 The service requires Basic Auth, making use of a username and password.

-This should only be used for making request to third party services.
-No additional user details are to be stored here , you will need to manage customer credtionals on your end.
+ This should be used internally in the product/fulfillment service for making request to third party services.
+No additional user details are to be stored here , you will need to manage customer credentials on your end.

 There should be 2 users that are currently configured in the DB.
 Their credentials are: